 When you realize that simplicity opens more doors to opportunity, hard work can begin within your family dynamics to make changes.
 We might not be able to return to the pioneer days, but we can take these lessons from a bygone time and put them into action now.

 And let me tell you, small changes will open your eyes to ways of using what you have and not always needing more.
 More curriculum, more co-ops, more kitchen appliances, more devices, or more chickens.
 Slowly, all of those things–having more of those things–becomes less important.
 Using what you have breeds a sense of autonomy and makes you think of ways your family can live off the land that will become clearer with time.

-All of these steps will bring into focus the most important things of all: Family and Friendship.
+All these steps will focus on the most important things of all: Family and Friendship.

 Think about what that could look like for your family.